For godly sorrow worketh repentance… (2 Cor 7:10)

-The “godly sorrow” that Paul refers to is the sorrow the Corinthians felt when they read his letter.
+The godly sorrow that Paul refers to is the sorrow the Corinthians felt when they read his letter.
 It’s the sorrow we all experience when we realize we have made a hash of things, missed the way, and grieved our Father.

 Is there pain and discomfort involved with the Holy Spirit’s conviction?
 Often there is.
 But this pain is not inflicted by the Holy Spirit.
 It is the regret of realizing we have missed the mark.

-No doubt Paul had some experience of this when he learned that he had been persecuting the Lord (see Acts 9:5).
+No doubt Paul experienced some of this when he learned that he had been persecuting the Lord (see Acts 9:5).
 With that revelation – that he, a man of God, had actually been opposed to the things of God – came the realization that everything he had done up to then was but dung (Php 3:8).
 His years of study and religious activity were nothing but wood for the fire.
 What a waste!

-But the distress itself wasn’t wasted because it led to a change of mind; it produced repentance and Paul became a new man.
+But the distress itself wasn’t wasted because it led to a change of mind; it produced repentance. and Paul became a new man.
 This why is he was happy when the Corinthians went through a similar distress:

 Now I’m glad – not that you were upset, but that you were jarred into turning things around.
 You let the distress bring you to God, not drive you from him.
 The result was all gain, no loss.
 Distress that drives us to God does that.
 It turns us around.
 It gets us back in the way of salvation.
 We never regret that kind of pain.
 But those who let distress drive them away from God are full of regrets, end up on a deathbed of regrets.
 (2 Cor 7:9-10, MSG)